cityofaustin/odd/_jobs/information/benefits.md

 ### Remote work
 We have a strong appreciation for the effectiveness of working remotely, with most team members working from home for one or two days each week.

-### Downtown, transit-friendly location
-In November 2017, we moved our offices to the former Faulk Central Library (800 Guadalupe St).
-Our teams also use conference rooms at City Hall (301 W 2nd Street), where our program was incubated for almost two years.
-We conduct field research and public meetings in neighborhoods throughout Austin to ensure that we're incorporating diverse perspectives into our work.

 ### Public transport
 City employees are eligible to receive free annual passes to ride Capital Metro buses and trains.